EACH CULTURE THINKS their parenting style is the correct one

-ORIGINS – The most popular ideas about parenting styles – in the West – come from the work of Diane Baumrind (1960s), who was interested in the different ways parents tried to control or socialize their kids.
-At that time, to compensate for overly-strict ways, many parents went to the other extreme, putting very few demands on their children & avoiding any sort of parental control.
+ORIGINS : The most popular ideas about parenting styles in the West – come from the work of Diane Baumrind, who was interested in the different ways parents tried to control or socialize their kids (1960s).
+To compensate for overly-strict methods being implemented at the time, many parents went to the other extreme, putting very few demands on their children & avoiding any sort of parental control.
 Her ‘Authoritative’ style was the balancer.

 Parenting in “The culture of American families”.

 Research says families fall into 1 of 4 “cultures”, which is more important than any individual parenting style.